rigby0105/Python-Experiment/README.md

 - Python Programming
 - Statistical Analysis

-In order to test the include of a photograph, I've included a photo of my dog, Bowie, sitting in my backyard.
+In order to test the inclusion of a photograph, I've included a photo of my dog, Bowie, sitting in my backyard.
 Yes, he is named after David Bowie.
 ![My dog Bowie sitting in the yard](image0.jpeg)